KonishchevDmitry/investments/docs/brokers.md

 The program expects broker statements in `*.ofx` format (`Accounts -> History -> Download Account History -> Microsoft Money`).

+Please take into account the following issues with Firstrade statements:
+1. Firstrade doesn't provide information about real dividend amount, so it will be deduced from received amount and expected tax rate.
+2. If you generate statements for the past, current cash assets and open positions information will always be got for today date.
+So you effectively aren't able to generate a valid statement with ending date different from today.
+But you should split the statements for the following reasons:

+   3.1.
+Firstrade allows to generate the statement for past three years only.

+   3.2.
+You should have your statements split by years for [cash-flow](taxes.md#cash-flow) command.

+   So, considering this, I recommend to generate new statement for the previous year on each January 1.

 <a name="open-broker"></a>
 ## Открытие Брокер

 The program expects broker statements in `*.xml` format.

 Dividends aren't parsed out from broker statements yet.
-I use FinEx ETF which don't pay dividends, so I don't have an example of how they are look like in the broker statements (see [#19](https://github.com/KonishchevDmitry/investments/issues/19)).
+I use ETFs which don't pay dividends, so I don't have an example of how they are look like in the broker statements (see [#19](https://github.com/KonishchevDmitry/investments/issues/19)).

 <a name="bcs"></a>
 ## БКС

 The program expects broker statements in `*.xls` format.

 Dividends aren't parsed out from broker statements yet.
-I use FinEx ETF which don't pay dividends, so I don't have an example of how they are look like in the broker statements.
+I use ETFs which don't pay dividends, so I don't have an example of how they are look like in the broker statements.